 Swimmer's Ear (External Otitis)

-The pool party had been awesome.
-Ryan and his friends had eaten pizza, listened to music, and, of course, spent lots of time in the water.
-But the aftermath of the party wasn't as great.
-Two nights later, Ryan woke with a sharp pain in his ear — it really hurt!
-He remembered having ear infections when he was a little kid, but this didn't feel the same somehow.
-His outer ear felt so sore to the touch that he couldn't even stand to rest his head on his pillow.
+A few nights after going to a pool party, Ryan awoke with a sharp pain in his ear — it really hurt!
+He remembered having ear infections when he was a little kid, but this felt different.
+His outer ear felt so sore to the touch that he couldn't even rest his head on his pillow.
 He wondered if it had something to do with the water that had been stuck in his ear after swimming.

 Ryan was right — he had an infection of the ear canal commonly known as swimmer's ear.
 Keep reading for tips and tricks on keeping swimmer's ear at bay.

-The medical terms for swimmer's ear are external otitis or otitis externa.
+The medical terms for swimmer's ear is otitis externa (OE) or external otitis.
 Swimmer's ear is an infection of the ear canal (the tubular opening that carries sounds from the outside of the body to the eardrum) that can be caused by many different types of bacteria or fungi.
 It usually develops in ears that are exposed to moisture.

-People who get external otitis often have been diving or swimming for long periods of time.
+People who get OE often have been diving or swimming for long periods of time.
 This can bring infectious bacteria directly into the ear canal.
-External otitis occurs most often during the summer months — when more people are participating in water activities.
+Swimmer's ear occurs most often during the summer months — when more people are participating in water activities.

-People who don't swim can also develop external otitis by scratching their ear canals when they try to clean their ears.
-This is especially true if they use cotton-tipped applicators or dangerously sharp small objects, like hair clips or bobby pins.
-Sometimes, in a person with a middle ear infection (otitis media), pus collected in the middle ear can drain into the ear canal through a hole in the eardrum and cause otitis externa to develop.
+People who don't swim can also develop OE by scratching their ear canals when they try to clean their ears.
+This is especially true if they use cotton swabs or dangerously sharp small objects, like hair clips or bobby pins.
+Sometimes, in a person with a middle ear infection (otitis media), pus collected in the middle ear can drain into the ear canal through a hole in the eardrum and cause OE to develop.

-What Are the Signs and Symptoms of External Otitis?
+What Are the Signs and Symptoms of Otitis Externa?

-The primary symptom of external otitis is severe ear pain that gets worse when the pinna, or outside part of the ear, is pulled or pressed on.
+The primary symptom of OE is severe ear pain that gets worse when the pinna, or outside part of the ear, is pulled or pressed on.
 Sometimes there is itching in the ear canal before the pain begins.
 The outer ear may become reddened or swollen, and lymph nodes around the ear may become enlarged and tender.
 There also may be a greenish-yellow discharge of pus from the ear opening.
 It can be hard to hear in the affected ear if pus or swelling of the canal begins to block passage of sound into the ear.
-A slight fever may accompany external otitis.

-There is no set time that it takes external otitis to develop, but the ear pain often follows an episode of swimming or water immersion and develops gradually over several days.
+There is no set time that it takes swimmer's ear to develop, but the ear pain often follows an episode of swimming or water immersion and develops gradually over several days.

-You may be able to prevent external otitis by using acid alcohol drops after you've finished swimming for the day.
+You may be able to prevent OE by using over the counter acid alcohol drops after you've finished swimming for the day.
 (You shouldn't use these drops if you have ear tubes or a hole in your eardrum.)
 It's also a good idea to dry your ears thoroughly with a clean towel after swimming, bathing, or showering.

-Keep all objects out of your ear canals — including cotton-tipped applicators — unless your doctor has told you it's OK to use them.
+Keep all objects out of your ear canals — including cotton swabs — unless your doctor has told you it's OK to use them.

 How Long Does It Last?

-If it's treated with prescription ear drops, external otitis is usually cured within 7 to 10 days.
+If it's treated with prescription ear drops, swimmer's ear is usually cured within 7 to 10 days.
 The pain should lessen within a few days of treatment.

 External otitis is not contagious, so you don't have to limit your contact with friends as long as you're feeling well enough to socialize.